Take That stars 'face big tax bill'

-A spokesman for Take That said there was no comment from Gary, Howard, Mark or Wild.
+A spokesman for Take That said today there was no comment from Barlow, Donald, Owen or Wild.

 An Icebreaker Management spokesman said: "Icebreaker Management is extremely disappointed with this decision since it puts a valuable source of funding for the UK's independent music industry in jeopardy.

 "Icebreaker will review the full decision and consider all the LLPs' options including appeal."